SatyamMattoo/serri-assignment/Readme.md

 # 🎬 Video Search App

-A fullstack application to search and display videos with fuzzy matching using PostgreSQL's `pg_trgm` and `similarity()`.
+A fullstack application to search and display videos using PostgreSQL's **full-text search** capabilities (with `GIN` index and `to_tsvector`).
 The backend is powered by Express, Prisma, and PostgreSQL.
 The frontend is built using React and `@tanstack/react-table@8` with sorting, filtering, and pagination.

 ---